-Figuring out what makes excellent judgment is an endless quest.
-There are six elements of effective judgment according to experts — learning, trust, experience, detachment, options, and delivery.
+Discovering what makes good judgment is an ongoing quest.
+According to experts, there are six elements of effective judgment: learning, trust, experience, detachment, options, and delivery.

-Good judgment converts learning into understanding.
-Many leaders make rash decisions because we don’t filter or critically evaluate information.
-Unfortunately, few of us digest the news we receive.
-What we don’t expect or want to hear gets filtered out, and this tendency does not improve with age.
-Another issue is information overload, particularly emails and documents.
+Good judgment turns learning into understanding.
+Many leaders make quick decisions because they don’t filter or critically evaluate information.
+We often don’t digest news properly, filtering out what we don’t expect or want to hear.
+This issue gets worse with age, and information overload, especially from emails and documents, contributes to the problem.

-TO IMPROVE: Active listening, which includes picking up on what isn’t spoken and reading body language, is a learnable talent.
-Be wary of your filters, as well as defensiveness or anger, which hinders other viewpoints.
-Look for inconsistencies in what’s written.
+To Improve: Learn active listening, which includes picking up on unspoken cues and reading body language.
+Be aware of your filters, defensiveness, or anger, which can block other viewpoints.
+Look for inconsistencies in written information.

-Leadership is not something we do alone.
-When making a choice, leaders should draw on the abilities and experiences of others.
-The quality of a leader’s judgment is determined by who these advisers are and how much trust they place in them.
-Don’t be a leader that hires employees who only repeat and validate their the leader’s ideas.
+Leadership is a team effort.
+When making decisions, leaders should tap into the abilities and experiences of others.
+The quality of a leader’s judgment depends on their advisers and the trust placed in them.
+Leaders should avoid hiring employees who only repeat and validate their own ideas.

-Many skills are required of leaders, but excellent judgment is at the core of them all.
-Your ultimate success may be determined by luck and forces beyond your control, but excellent judgment will stack the deck in your favor.
+Many skills are required of leaders, but excellent judgment is at the core.
+While luck and external forces play a role in success, excellent judgment enhances your chances.